dani54196/dani54196/README.md

 # Daniel Cardozo
-🧑‍💻 DevOps & Backend Developer (Golang & Node)
+🧑‍💻 Site Reliability Engineering, i worked as DevOps & Backend Developer (Golang & Node)
 Full-Stack Developer with a strong background in web applications, focusing on DevOps to improve deployment and system reliability.

 📖 Computer science student at Universidad de Buenos Aires